subhampradhan29/Data-Visualization-In-Excel/Sales-Dashboard-in-Excel/README.md

 ### Video: https://youtu.be/3ORC96OTESk
 ### Problem Statement
-Design a sales dashboard that analyzes the sales based on various product categories.
-The company wants to add user control for product category so that users can select a category and can see the trend month-wise and product-wise accordingly.
+Design a sales dashboard that analyzes the sales based on various given factors.
+The company wants to add user control for a detailed view.

 1. Use the saved Sample E-Commerce database.
 2. Prepare a table of Sales and Profit month-wise in a working sheet.